 Cole-Tac HTP Cover

-The Cole-Tac HTP Suppressor Cover is an ideal choice for a silencer cover due to its highly effective heat suppression capabilities.
+The Cole-Tac HTP Suppressor Cover is an ideal silencer cover due to its highly effective heat suppression capabilities.

-Users can customize the length and weight of the suppressor cover to fit their specific suppressor, as well as choose from 12 cover colors, 9 strap colors, and 3 buckle colors.
+Users can customize the length and weight of the suppressor cover to fit their specific suppressor and choose from 12 cover colors, 9 strap colors, and 3 buckle colors.

 Cole-Tac Corset Cover